 Today before returning the rental we popped over to St. Charles, Missouri.
 Daniel Boone was born around here, maybe even in the first Missouri state capital building.
 Probably not, but maybe.

 St. Charles is pretty cool.
 They call it The Williamsburg of the Midwest, which puts it firmly behind Grafton in terms of enticing nicknames.
 We wouldn’t mind coming back sometime though.

-Alton supposedly is one of the most dangerous cities in Illinois, which probably makes it pretty dang dangerous.
-We found it rather charming in its own way, however, albeit a tad short on water.
+Alton supposedly is the most dangerous city in Illinois, which probably makes it pretty dang dangerous since it shares the state flag with Chicago and Joliet.
+We found Alton rather charming in its own way, however, albeit a tad short on water.
 We figure you’ve got to give credit to hard-luck places that are making an effort.
 Alton is making an effort.